aunrea/MMM-Hindi_WOTD/README.md

-# PL-WordOfTheDay
+# Hindi-WordOfTheDay

-Author: mjb527
+Author: mjb527 Modified by: aunea

 ![Example of Result](/img/Word-of-the-Day-Example.png)

 ## Description

-Polish can be difficulty to learn, so I created this [Magic Mirror](https://github.com/MichMich/MagicMirror) module that scrapes a Polish Word of the Day from [https://www.polishpod101.com/polish-phrases/](https://www.polishpod101.com/polish-phrases/).
-It formats the Polish word and sentences, and their English translations, creating a result like the one above, and displays it in the document.
+Polish can be difficulty to learn, so I created this [Magic Mirror](https://github.com/MichMich/MagicMirror) module that scrapes a Hindi Word of the Day from [https://www.hindipod101.com/hindi-phrases/](https://www.hindipod101.com/hindi-phrases/).
+It formats the Hindi word and sentences, and their English translations, creating a result like the one above, and displays it in the document.

 Includes:
 1. The word of the day